smaranz/interview/README.md

 ## Features

-- **AI Practice Sessions**: Practice with Alex, our AI interviewer that adapts to your responses and asks questions based on your job application
+- **AI Practice Sessions**: Practice with our AI interviewer that adapts to your responses and asks questions based on your job application
 - **Personalized Feedback**: Get detailed feedback after each practice session including scores, strengths, areas for improvement, and study recommendations
 - **Job-Specific Questions**: Paste any job posting link and the AI will ask relevant questions tailored to that specific role
+- **Resume Builder & ATS Matcher**: Upload your resume and a job posting to get an ATS match score, keyword analysis, and AI-generated study plan
 - **Credit-Based System**: Flexible pricing with monthly plans or pay-per-interview credits

 ## Tech Stack